Prajwal291002/Amsterdam-Forecast-Occupancy-Predictor/README.md

 ## 📖 About the Project

 In the competitive short-term rental market, many hosts set prices by guesswork and overlook signals such as upcoming weather or patterns in guest reviews.
 The Amsterdam Forecast fuses Economics (calendar data), Environment (weather API), and Voice of the Customer (NLP on reviews) into a single predictive engine using an XGBoost classifier and an interactive Streamlit dashboard.

+Link to the Project : https://amsterdam-forecast.streamlit.app/

 ---